solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 print(cursor.fetchone())
 ```

-It is recommended to bind the [SSL public certificate] with connections
+It is recommended to bind the [SSL public
-to Flexible Server.
-Download the public certificate to a location on the
+certificate][connection certificate] with connections to Flexible
-development machine (such as `C:\Tools`).
-Then, edit the `config`
+Server.
+Download the public certificate to a location on the development
-dictionary to add the `ssl_ca` key and the file path of the certificate
+machine (such as `C:\Tools`).
+Then, edit the `config` dictionary to add
-as the value.
+the `ssl_ca` key and the file path of the certificate as the value.

 ``` python
 config = {